rcdexta/hash19/README.md

                            #"padawan"=>{"id"=>132, "name"=>"Depa Billaba["}}

 ```
 All aspects of the code are explained with detailed examples below.
 This gives a quick snapshot of what the gem can do.
-So.
+Ergo...
 * the attributes `name`, `saber` and `padawan_id` have been whitelisted.
 Any other attribute in the JSON will be ignored
 * the attributes can have aliases in the actual JSON
 * there can be an inline relationship within the JSON with another entity.
 For example, each `Jedi` entity can contain a `padawan` object.
 If the association already exists, it will be transformed.
 This is true for the first Jedi in the example
 * If the association is not present in the JSON, it is lazy loaded.
-The first call to the attribute will call the trigger to fetch the association if not present.
-In this case, for the second Jedi, a call to `find` method of Padawan will be triggered and the association fetched.
+The first call to the attribute will call the trigger to fetch the association, if not present.
+In this case, for the second Jedi, a call `Padawan#find` will be triggered and the association fetched.

 Now, this immediately raises the question about firing multiple calls to Padawan#find when there are many entries without the association populated.
 And that's where injection is recommended: